-Former international student Ravina Kamble says Victoria University's job skills training helped her to secure her first professional position in Australia before she had even graduated.
+Former international student Ravina Kamble says Victoria University's (VU) job skills training helped her to secure her first professional position in Australia.

-“During the 2nd year of my masters, I started participating in various activities like resume-building workshops, workshops for interview preparation, job fairs etc.
+“During the second year of my masters, I started participating in various activities like resume-building workshops, workshops for interview preparation, job fairs etc.”

-Ravina says she chose Victoria University because of its profile in her field.
-She had graduated with a Bachelor of Electrical Engineering from Mumbai University in 2015 and had been an active member of the Electrical Engineering Students' Association in Mumbai.
+Having graduated with a Bachelor of Electrical Engineering from Mumbai University in 2015 and being an active member of the Electrical Engineering Students' Association in Mumbai, Ravina says she chose VU because of its profile in her field.

 “When I was preparing myself for the process of studying abroad, Australia was on my list and when I was going through the profiles of various universities, the profile of VU was outstanding compared to other universities.
 Hence I decided to apply for the Masters of Engineering (Power Systems).
 What stood out for me at VU were the facilities, the quality of the professors and lecturers, the structure of the course, and the support for students to build their professional profile.

 “I also liked the fact that VU provided security services for students, multicultural activities on campus, various clubs for social networking and exposure to students across the globe.

 “My ambition is to gain experience and detailed knowledge of railway signalling,” says Ravina.
 “I also want to develop my skills in railway signalling software and project management.
 Within five years, I want to be a successful professional.”
 Ravina is confident she is on a journey to success.